 b.
 Sign the Sigfox Master License Agreement.
 You only need to sign one per company.

 c.
-Once you have receive the test house report, upload it on Build, along with all required documentation.
+Once you have received the test house report, upload it on Build, along with all required documentation.

 d.
 Pay the certification fee on Build.